tw-26/elevix-privacy-policy/docs/index.md

 # Privacy Policy

-Effective Date: 05/05/2025

-## Information We Collect
+## Personal Information the App Collects

-We collect information necessary for the operation of our service, such as your name, email, and other details required to process your transactions and provide customer support.
+When you install and use Elevix apps, we automatically access basic store information provided by Shopify, including:

+- Store name
+- Store domain
+- Store email

+We do **not** collect any customer, payment, or personal data beyond what Shopify provides during app installation.

-## How We Use Your Information
+## How Do We Use Your Personal Information?

+We use the store information solely to:

+- Operate and provide the app’s functionality
+- Identify your store for support and maintenance purposes

-The information we collect is used solely for the purpose of providing and improving our services.
-We do not sell or share your personal information with third parties unless required by law.
+We do **not** sell, rent, or share your information with third parties.

-## Cookies

-We use cookies to improve your experience and help us analyze how our website is used.
-By using our site, you consent to the use of cookies.
+## Sharing Your Personal Information

+We do **not** share any personal information with external services or third parties.

-## Security
+## Your Rights

-We take the security of your personal data seriously and implement industry-standard practices to protect it from unauthorized access.

-## Changes to This Policy

-We reserve the right to update this Privacy Policy at any time.
-Any changes will be posted on this page with an updated effective date.
+You have the right to access, correct, or delete any information we hold.
+To make such a request, please contact us at info@elevixapps.com.

-## Contact Us
+## Contact Information

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us at:
-info@elevixapps.com
+**Email:** info@elevixapps.com